Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 they are more commonly known is a professional football club from the city of

-Arnhem in Holland, who were formed on the 14th May 1892.
+Arnhem in the Netherlands, who were formed on the 14th May 1892.
+Vitesse was originally formed as a cricket club, like

-several other sporting organisations in the Netherlands at the time.
-At the
+several other sporting organisations in the country at the time.

 club’s portfolio.
-They played their games at Arnhemsche Rink, which offered all
+They played their games at Arnhemsche Rink, which offered opportunities all

 After playing friendly games, Vitesse joined the Dutch FA